 Verdezyne, UFS Team For Nylon 6,6 Fiber Production Using Biobased Adipic Acid

-UFS CEO Marc Ammen, noting his company's commitment to sustainability both within a cradle-to-cradle scenario and from the standpoint of saving petroleum resources and reducing the company's environmental impact, stated, "We believe that microorganisms can be the chemical producers of the future, and we welcome this opportunity to work toward common objectives with Verdezyne on our quest to achieve sustainability while employing any and all technologies."
+UFS CEO Marc Ammen, in noting his company's commitment to sustainability both within a cradle-to-cradle scenario and from the standpoint of saving petroleum resources and reducing the company's environmental impact, stated, "We believe that microorganisms can be the chemical producers of the future, and we welcome this opportunity to work toward common objectives with Verdezyne on our quest to achieve sustainability while employing any and all technologies."

 "There are numerous applications that don't overlap with the specific ones reserved for UFS, so we'll be entering into other partnerships for those other applications," he said.